Ferrous256/etherdream-touchdesigner/Laser-Gunner/Readme.md

 Game controller options are either Joystick (usb gamepad), mouse+keyboard, or the [Android Sensor UDP App.](https://play.google.com/store/apps/details?id=com.ubccapstone.sensorUDP).

 ######Mouse and Keyboard
 When using Mouse and Keyboard, x range and y range sliders are for x and y calibration respectively.
+Press 'F' key to fire.

 ######Joystick
 Joystick input uses the D-PAD on a generic USB game controller and any button to fire.
 The speed slider is to adjust the sensitivity of the crosshair movements.